 To view this EEPROM header information on the network analyzer display, select System, Service, Utilities, View EEPROM Headers in the network analyzer application.
+Refer to Figure 4-6.

 If the information is incorrect for any of the pc boards, contact Agilent Technologies.
 Refer to "Contacting Agilent" on page 2-11.